Virginia Giuffre: Epstein accuser sues Prince Andrew for alleged sexual abuse

 “If she had simply failed to sue now, it would have validated the stonewalling tactics that Andrew and his advisers have employed,” added Mr Boies.

-Ms Giuffre’s lawsuit Giuffre comes nearly tow years after Epstein killed himself in a New York jail while he was awaiting trial on conspiracy and child sex trafficking charges.
+Ms Giuffre’s lawsuit comes nearly two years after Epstein died by suicide in a New York jail while he was awaiting trial on conspiracy and child sex-trafficking charges.

 Prince Andrew gave an interview to the BBC in November 2019 in which he denied Ms Giuffre’s allegations.